 Infrastructure and Collaboration Direction Relevant Objective Comment A city supported by infrastructure O1: Infrastructure supports the three cities The Planning Proposal will facilitate an increase in A-Grade office space and therefore jobs within the commercial core of Parramatta CBD on a site and within the GPOP area in line with the vision of the Regional Plan.
-O2: Infrastructure aligns with forecast growth - growth infrastructure compact The planning proposal will also allow for efficient land use by locating new office and commercial spaces in the vicinity of Parramatta railway station and the future Parramatta Light Rail to meet future need will have access to the existing and network.
-Future occupants and users of the site will have access to the existing and proposed transport infrastructure and will benefit from the commuting advantages.
+O2: Infrastructure aligns with forecast growth - growth infrastructure compact O3: Infrastructure adapts to meet future need The planning proposal will also allow for land use by locating new office and cor spaces in the vicinity of Parramatta rail station and the future Parramatta Light network.
+Future occupants and users of will have access to the existing and proposal will also allow for land use by locating new office and cor spaces in the vicinity of Parramatta Light network.
+Future occupants and users of will have access to the existing and proposal will also allow for land use by locating new office and cor spaces in the vicinity of Parramatta Light network.
+Future occupants and users of will have access to the existing and proposal will also allow for land use by locating new office and cor spaces in the vicinity of Parramatta Light network.
+The planning proposal will also allow for efficient land use by locating new office and commercial spaces in the vicinity of Parramatta railway station and the future Parramatta Light Rail network.
+Future occupants and users of the site will have access to the existing and proposed transport infrastructure and will benefit from the O4: Infrastructure use is optimised commuting advantages.